Reflections From the Serengeti

 Altitude 1260m (4,134 feet)

-The Serengeti has always evoked rolling hills of grasses with bunches of trees with their characteristic “half dome” shape, and lions, cheetah and giraffe moving from place to place.
+The Serengeti has always evoked rolling hills of grasses with groups of trees with their characteristic “half dome” shape, and lions, cheetah and giraffe moving from place to place.

 When I started to write this post, I was sitting in my very large tent – it has canvas walls & roof, and pegs into the ground, so technically it’s a tent – with its veranda that looks across the Serengeti plains.
 My desk, near the King-sized bed, also looks across the plains.
-I’d been sitting outside enjoying the view but hadn’t seen any animals at that time, although I knew that lions had walked just outside during the night.
+I’d sat outside for a while enjoying the view, but hadn’t seen any animals at that time, although I knew that lions had walked just outside during the night.

 The name “Serengeti” comes from the Maasai, and means “endless plains”.
-The grass, yellow in some places, green in others, short where eaten and long and yummy in others is food for many of the inhabitants including buffalo, wildebeest, impala, zebra and smaller herbivores.
+The grass, yellow in some places, green in others, short where eaten and long and yummy in others, is food for many of the inhabitants including elephants, buffalo, wildebeest, impala, zebra and smaller herbivores.

-The many types of trees and bush provide different things for different animals: elephants to eat, push over or meander between them; leopards lie in or under the canopy; cheetah shelter under them between long prowls in the grass.
+The many types of trees and bush provide different things for different animals: for elephants to eat, push over or meander between them; for leopards to lie in or under the canopy; and for cheetah and lions to shelter under between long prowls in the grass.

-Plans would change through the day as the guides chatted to each other, finding out where lions or cheetah or elephants, or masses of wildebeest and zebra are being seen.
-Depending on where and what they’re doing, we would meander to the area or go as quickly as possible across tracks and off road, often seeing other wonderful animals such as these ostrich (the pink colouring on the male tells females that he’s looking for a mate).
+Plans would change through the day as the guides chatted to each other, finding out where lions or cheetah or elephants, or masses of wildebeest and zebra were being seen.
+Depending on where and what they’re doing, we would meander to the area or go as quickly as possible across tracks and off road, often seeing other wonderful animals such as these ostrich (the pink colouring on the male tells females, below, that he’s looking for a mate).

 Spending time with these animals can be very illuminating.
-Whether it’s the cheetah mum with 5 cubs that she’s “calling to” to keep them nearby, or a lion hunting another lion, or a young male elephant munching grass by the side of the track, sticking its trunk out towards a 4WD, then retreating it very quickly before returning to eating the grass.
+Whether it’s the cheetah mum with 5 cubs that she’s “calling to” to keep them nearby, or a lion hunting another lion because its in the wrong territory, or a young male elephant munching grass by the side of the track, sticking its trunk out towards a 4WD, then retreating it very quickly before returning to eating the grass.

 On my last day at Mila Tented Camp, everyone was out searching for leopards.
-Having seen lions and cheetah, guests were keen to see a leopard, as were out guides.
+Having seen lions and cheetah, guests were keen to see a leopard, as were our guides.

 During the afternoon game drive, we went to a new (for me) area, with another Mila 4WD doing the same.
 A guide from another company told us that there was a cheetah “over there”, so off we went!